 The Apparent Project artisans guild uses discarded materials such as cereal and cracker boxes, oil drums, and trash paper to create beautiful “upcycled” pieces of jewelry, journals, and stylish home decor.
 While redeeming the Haitian landscape, these artisans are also bringing new hope to their families, employing themselves for a brighter future and earning the means to pay for their children's food, shelter, and education.
 That means less orphans, less crime, less garbage, less stress, and a whole lot more beauty.

 Our name reflects our passion: We want to see Haitian families stay together.
-Skill development and employment addresses the needs of families before they are at the point of desperation, driven to give their children to an orphanage because of exteme poverty.
-After all, the vast majority of Haiti's "orphans" have not been orphaned by parental deaths, earthquakes, hurricanes, or floods, but are children of living parents who gave them up simply because they knew that an orphange could feed their child.
+Skill development and employment addresses the needs of families before they are at the point of desperation, driven to give their children to an orphanage because of extreme poverty.
+After all, the vast majority of Haiti's "orphans" have not been orphaned by parental deaths, earthquakes, hurricanes, or floods, but are children of living parents who gave them up simply because they knew that an orphanage could feed their child.
 Lagging adoptions, overcrowding, and lack of accountability has made many orphanages less than adequate homes for children, who often develop severe emotional problems such as reactive attachment disorder.
 This is why we think of our artisans' guild as an "un-orphanage."
 We are finding creative ways for Haitians to be self-employed so that they can take care of their own children with dignity and joy.
 To read more about our mission click here, or explore our artisan program here.

 © Apparent Project 2013

 All images, text, products, and design concepts on this site are property of the Apparent Project.

 Please contact email@example.com for permission before using for any purpose.